neel-actual/gulp-unify/README.md

 # Why?

+Bundle files together, sorted by dependencies, excluding node_modules.
 Browserify is made to bundle codes for browser usage.
 What if we just want to bundle code for usage in node.js?

 # Installation